MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/ios/getting-started.md

 # Getting Started - Sample Swift App and Tutorials

-In this tutorial, you will learn how to set up a sample Swift app with Mobile Center for iOS.
+In this tutorial, you will learn how to set up a sample Swift app with App Center for iOS.
 Note that both Objective-C and Swift are supported.

 ### Prerequisites
 - [GitHub account](https://github.com/join)